evisdrenova/gpt-rs/blog.md

 value = input @ W_value  # Transforms input into "what info I provide"
 ```

+So the weight matrices teach the model HOW to compute attention, while the attention weights show WHERE the model is focusing for that specific input

+It's worth reading and re-reading this until it's clear.

 In order to calculate the key and value tensors, we can simply just pass in the entire input to the `create_qkv_matrices()` instead of just the second token.

 ```rust